akalinow/TPCReco/Utilities/README.md

 ```

-## Accessing parameters within application
+## Accessing parameters inside application

- Configuration parameters inside the application can be accessed by their `"groupName.parameterName"` labels.
+ In general configuration parameters inside the application can be accessed by their `"groupName.parameterName"` labels.

- Nested parameters of non-vector type can be accessed via respective `"group1.group2.parameterName"` labels.
+ Nested parameter values of non-vector type can be easily accessed via their respective `"group1.group2.parameterName"` labels.

  Below are four examples how to access configuration parameters using either native BOOST or ConfigManager methods:
 ```c++